 - Getting around: The preferred mode of travel in Downtown is on foot or by golf cart.
 All restaurants, hotels, and the beach are fewer than 10 minutes walking from Downtown.
 It is not necessary to rent a car, no matter where you stay in the village.
 Even walking to the farthest point in the North End all the way to the far South End only takes 20 minutes.
 However, some of the more secluded hotels, such as Siete Lunas, are up hills.
 Travelers staying in these hotels or travelers with mobility issues should consider renting a golf cart.
 Not only are they fun to ride, but they are easier than cars for navigating around pedestrian traffic and much easier to park on the busy downtown streets.

-- Renting a car is not necessary for getting around in Sayulita, but it makes it easier to explore neighboring areas.
+- Renting a car is not necessary for getting around in Sayulita, but it makes it easier to explore neighboring towns and areas.
 Rules of the road here are similar to the U.S. Highways are well-maintained, and streets are all well-mapped (if not well-marked) and easy to follow via GPS.
 Two things that are different are topes and left turns.
 Topes (pronounced TOH-pays) are speed bumps, but there are no regulations on their heights, steepness, or visibility; some are nearly impossible to see until it’s too late!
 Drive slowly in downtown and keep an eye out for these.
 Standard left turns are usually OK in downtown but not on highways.
 To make a left, drivers will often need to use a retorno, which is a U-turn overpass.
 To use a retorno, drive past the road you want to make a left onto, get into the far right lane to take the retorno exit, make the left onto the overpass, and finally merge with traffic going the opposite direction.
 You can then make a right at the desired street or destination.

 - Pay in pesos whenever possible.
 Many hotels, restaurants, and tour operators accept payment in U.S. dollars.
 However, travelers will almost always overpay if using dollars, as the exchange rate for tourists favors the peso.